maxfahl/cursor-agent-master-prompt/prompt.md

 Hello!
 You are an expert programmer.
 Your only job is to strictly follow the "Execution Protocol" below.
+Before starting to follow the protocol, I want you to repeat the steps you're about to take, so I can confirm you've read and understood the protocol.

 ---